Vurhd0/Antz-ai-Dynamic-Developers/README.md

 - The backend uses object-oriented programming with classes and objects as requested
 - All services are implemented as classes with proper initialization
 - Location updates should be sent every 3-5 seconds for real-time tracking
-- The system uses caching to improve performance for frequently accessed data
-- Firebase Firestore is used for persistent storage
+- Firebase Firestore is used for persistent storage and real-time location tracking
-- Upstash Redis is used for caching driver locations and available drivers list

 ## License